Skip to Main Content

 • Make sure you qualify: Issuers typically reserve student credit cards for anyone enrolled in college courses with little or no credit history.
 However, check for additional requirements, such as part-time or full-time status or if two-year institutions are eligible.

 • Look for credit-building tools: The best student cards have built-in features that help you build credit.
-Features like reporting to all three credit bureaus, offering credit line increases and providing free credit reports are features you should look for.
+You should look for features like reporting to all three credit bureaus, offering credit line increases and providing free credit reports.

-• Prioritize features that matter to you: Most student cards have student-centric perks like purchase protection or the chance to earn cash back on your purchases.
+• Prioritize perks that matter to you: Most student cards have student-centric perks, such as purchase protection or the chance to earn cash back on purchases.

-• Consider your interest in studying abroad: You’ll want a card that doesn’t charge foreign transaction fees if you study abroad.
+• Consider your interest in studying abroad: If you study abroad, you’ll want a card that doesn’t charge foreign transaction fees.
 You should also check if merchants will accept the card at your destination since not all card networks are widely accepted.

 • Explore cards with upgrade potential: Many student cards have a “graduated” version you could upgrade to once you’re ready to move beyond student credit cards.
 If you upgrade with the same issuer, you could skip putting in a new application and avoid a hit to your score.